yihaozhadan/gitdiagram/README.md

 - Implement font-awesome icons in diagram
 - Implement an embedded feature like star-history.com but for diagrams.
 The diagram could also be updated progressively as commits are made.
+- Feel free to suggest more features or improvements